 on Computer Design (1991, 2012) and the IEEE Async Symposium (2000).
 He

-co-founded the IEEE "Async" Symposia series in 1994, and was its Program
+co-founded the IEEE "Async" Symposia series (1994), and was its Program

-Committee Co-Chair and General Co-Chair.
+Committee Chair and General Chair.
 He was Program Chair of

 the ACM/IEEE International Workshop on Logic and Synthesis (IWLS), and

-He is currently on the editorial boards of IEEE Design & Test Magazine,
+He has served on the editorial boards of IEEE Design & Test Magazine,

-ACM Journal on Emerging Technologies in Computer Systems, and
+ACM Journal on Emerging Technologies in Computer Systems.

-of the ACM/SIGDA Outstanding Dissertation in EDA Award, a selection
+of the ACM/SIGDA Outstanding Dissertation in EDA (Electronic Design Automation)

 committee member of the ACM/IEEE A. Richard Newton Technical